Corvusoft/restbed/docs/example/HTTP_PERSISTENT_CONNECTION.md

 Overview
 --------

-"HTTP persistent connection, also called HTTP keep-alive, or HTTP connection reuse, is the idea of using a single TCP connection to send and receive multiple HTTP requests/responses, as opposed to opening a new connection for every single request/response pair.
-The newer HTTP/2 protocol uses the same idea and takes it further to allow multiple concurrent requests/responses to be multiplexed over a single connection." -- [Wikipedia](https://en.wikipedia.org/wiki/HTTP_persistent_connection)
+HTTP persistent connections (also called keep-alive or connection reuse) allow multiple HTTP request–response exchanges to occur over a single TCP connection, instead of creating a new connection for each request.
+This reduces latency and improves efficiency.

+The newer HTTP/2 protocol extends this concept by enabling multiple concurrent requests and responses to be multiplexed over a single connection, further improving performance.

 Example
 -------